Entre Chien et Loup: Diane Howse, Andrew Hewish, Jonathan Schofield

 Charles Baudelaire, Le Crépuscule du Soir

-Behold the charming evening, friend of the criminal;
+Behold the charming evening, friend to the criminal;

-It comes as an accomplice, a stealthy wolf; the sky
+It comes as an accomplice, stealthily; the sky

 Closes over slowly like a great alcove